• Latest

 Internet disruption from undersea fiber cut in East Africa

-Wiocc, an investor in the Eassy cable system, also confirmed that Eassy has experienced a cut between South African and Mozambique.
+WIOCC, an investor in the Eassy cable system, also confirmed that Eassy has experienced a cut between South Africa and Mozambique.

 The Mtunzini CLS is owned and operated by Telkom South Africa.
-There is another cable landing station in Mtunzini owned by Liquid Telecom (Neotel), as landing point for SEACOM.
+There is another cable landing station in Mtunzini owned by Liquid Telecom (Neotel) as a landing point for SEACOM.

 Users on Starlink services have also had to contend with poor quality of service after the Starlink network was affected by a geomagnetic storm.

-Through his Twitter account, CEO and founder Elon Musk twitted “Major geomagnetic solar storm happening right now.
+Through his Twitter account, CEO and founder Elon Musk tweeted, “Major geomagnetic solar storm happening right now.
 Biggest in a long time.
-Starlink satellites are under a lot of pressure, but holding up so far.”
+Starlink satellites are under a lot of pressure but holding up so far.”

-“We note and appreciate efforts made by mobile network operators and internet service providers to restore internet services and keep the country connected through the acquisition of additional capacity in other undersea fibre cables.”
-The CA writes in a statement seen by Techweez.
+“We note and appreciate efforts made by mobile network operators and internet service providers to restore internet services and keep the country connected through the acquisition of additional capacity in other undersea fiber cables,” the CA writes in a statement seen by Techweez.

 Furthermore, the CA notes that the backlog generated by the outage might take some time to clear.